How unconventional oxidation state Au$^{2+}$ is stabilized in halide perovskite Cs$_4$Au$_3$Cl$_{12}$: a first-principles study of its polaron crystal nature: Results and Discussion

-\ch{Cs4Au3Cl12} exhibits a distinctive electronic structure, where the valence and the conduction band edges are isolated from the rest of the bands (Figure~\ref{fig:elec}(a)).
-The isolated valence band edge is mainly composed of the \ch{Au^{2+}} (Figure~\ref{fig:elec}(b)), and the lowest conduction band is mainly composed of the \ch{Au^{3+}} (Figure~\ref{fig:elec}(c)).
-These states exhibits a small dispersion, suggesting that the gold states are highly localized.
+{\bf Electronic structure.} \ch{Cs4Au3Cl12} exhibits a distinctive electronic structure, where the valence and the conduction band edges are isolated from the rest of the bands (Figure~\ref{fig:elec}(a)).
+The isolated valence band edge is mainly composed of the \ch{Au^{2+}} (Figure~\ref{fig:elec}(b)), and the lowest conduction band is mainly composed of the \ch{Au^{3+}} (Figure~\ref{fig:elec}(c)) with the band gap being 0.85 eV.
+The density of states was reported previously by Lindquist et al., and our result closely agrees with theirs.\cite{Lindquist2023} These states exhibits a small dispersion, suggesting that the gold states are highly localized.
 The band splitting in \ch{Au^{2+}} is the result of the ${\rm d}_{x^2-y^2}$ orbital becoming half-occupied.
 To elucidate the contribution of these states towards bonding, the parity of the wavefunction was analyzed using spin-resolved crystal orbital Hamilton population (COHP), which takes a positive value when the interaction between atoms is bonding.\cite{Maintz2016} Both \ch{Au^{2+}} and \ch{Au^{3+}} were only bonded to the nearest Cl-sites, and little interaction was present between Au and the second-nearest-neighbor Cl-sites.
 (Figure~\ref{fig:elec}(d)-(g)).
 This supports the geometrical model that the crystal structure of \ch{Cs4Au3Cl12} can be discussed based on the \ch{AuCl4} motif.